sysadminblog/barracuda-WF-logstash/README.md

 Log into your Barracuda Appliance and go to the Advanced tab and click Syslog.
 Set up both the Web Interface and Web Traffic syslogs to point to your logstash server.

+You must edit the `05-syslog-parse_barracuda.conf` file and set the correct IP address of your web filter.

 ## Files

 ### 05-syslog-parse_barracuda.conf